A reduction theorem for the blockwise Navarro Alperin weight conjecture via H-triples: Introduction

-In this work, we establish a self-reduction of the GAW (resp.
-BGAW) conjecture by proving that the inductive GAW (resp.
-BGAW) condition holds for all finite groups if and only if it holds for all quasi-simple groups.
+In this paper, we introduce the inductive BNAW condition and reduce the BNAW conjecture to the case of simple groups.
+In fact, we establish a self-reduction of the BNAW (resp.
+NAW) conjecture by proving that the inductive BNAW (resp.
+NAW) condition holds for all finite groups if and only if it holds for all quasi-simple groups.
+It is worth noting that the analogous problem for the McKay conjecture—namely, the reduction theorem for the Alperin–McKay–Navarro conjecture (Conjecture B in \cite{Na04})—remains open.
+Our results may provide new insights toward resolving this question.